writeRua/PedestrianCounting/README.md

 # PedestrianCounting

 ### getFeatureConsistancy.m

-Extract features and temporal/spatial consistancis from one or more directories.
+Extract features and temporal, spatial consistancis from one or more directories.

 **Input**